The Expiration Streaming Model: Diameter, $k$-Center, Counting, Sampling, and Friends: Sampling in Expiration Streams

 Let $\pi_B(A)$ be the projection of the matrix $A$ onto the row space of $B$, meaning that we project each row $a_i$ of $A$ onto the row space of $B$ (which still lives in $\RR^d$).
 Let $A_k$ denote the ``best'' rank-$k$ approximation of $A$, defined by $A_k := \arg\max_{B: \mathsf{rank}(B) =k} \|A - \pi_B(A)\|_F$, and recall that it can be found using SVD.
 We say that $B$ achieves \emph{$\eps$-additive projection error} if

-Drineas \etal~\cite{Drineas06} showed that sampling $\ell = \mathcal{O}(k/\eps^2)$ rows from $A$, with probabilities proportional to their squared norms $\|a_i\|^2$, which is the classic norm-sampling approach~\cite{Frieze04}, produces a matrix $B$ that achieves $\eps$-additive projection error with constant probability.
+Drineas \etal~\cite{Drineas06} showed that sampling $\ell = \calO(k/\eps^2)$ rows from $A$, with probabilities proportional to their squared norms $\|a_i\|^2$, which is the classic norm-sampling approach~\cite{Frieze04}, produces a matrix $B$ that achieves $\eps$-additive projection error with constant probability.
 By invoking \cref{thm:GE-W-sample} on the rows $a_i$ with $w_i = \|a_i\|^2$, we obtain the following result.

-\begin{theorem} Consider a matrix $A \in \RR^{n \times d}$ presented as a general-expiration row stream, and $\eps > 0$.
+\begin{theorem} Consider a matrix $A \in \RR^{n \times d}$ presented as an expiration row stream, and $\eps > 0$.
 Suppose each row $a_i$ in $A$ has $\|a_i\| \geq 1$, and let $A(t)$ be the matrix formed by the rows active at time $t$.
 One can maintain a randomized sketch of size $\calO((dk/\eps^2)\log \|A\|_F^2)$ that, with constant probability, succeeds throughout the stream in the following: given as query a future time $t$, it produces a matrix $B(t)$ achieving $\eps$-additive projection error with respect to $A(t)$. \end{theorem}

 Next, we consider an approximation of the covariance structure of a matrix $A$.
 We say that $B$ achieves \emph{$\eps$-covariance error} if

 which informally means that $A$ and $B$ are close in all directions $x\in\RR^d$.
 It is also equivalent to a bound on the associated covariance matrices